FAQs

 What is the youngest age for employment?

-Do I have to give breaks?
+Do I have to provide breaks?

 My employees are claiming only enough tips to bring them up to minimum wage.
 Is this enough?